KatharaFramework/VFTGen/README.md

 ## Build RIFT-Python image

 In order to run RIFT protocol, it is required to build the corresponding Docker Image.
-To do so, run the following command (from the root directory of this project):
+To do so, run the following commands (from the root directory of this project):

 ```
+$ cd Dockerfiles/rift-py
-$ docker build -t kathara/rift .
+$ docker build -t kathara/rift-py .
 ```

 ## Additional tools